MakotoE/cs341-notes/README.md

   - Transmits packet to outgoing link
   - Output order can be by FIFO or by priority of packet
   - Weighted fair queuing discipline: A round-robin method of serving one packet per each class of priority
+  - HOL blocking occurs when an output port is busy, and subsequent packets cannot be sent
 - Routing processor
   - Performs control-plane functions
   - Communicates with remote controller to receive forwarding tables